beemnet20/banr/README.md

 - bursh up on `django` which I have not used in a while
 - to learn about nuclear reactors and what goes into building them.

 The backend contains 3 models `NuclearReactorConstructionProject`, `Expenditure`, `Contractor`.
 They correspond to 3 api endpoints `/projects`, `/expenditures`, and `/contractors`.
-I've implemented CRUD operations using the UI (see screenshots below).
+I've implemented CRUD operations for the projects model using the UI (see screenshots below).

 ### Try it yourself
 The easiet way to launch the app is using docker compose.